piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 FILES Case 2: Zen Cart 1.5.8 with plugins, updated/upgraded with more recent version or that has been upgraded from older version like 1.5.7.
 ------------
+IMPORTANT NOTE: If some Japanese shipping modules (and payment, ot_total) are already installed, uninstall them before upgrading, it will avoid messing up database.

 First choose your admin language and use appropriate folder: admin-EN for English and admin-JP for Japanese admin, discard the other one.
 Both support furigana and other store side Japanese functionalities.